WALK THE WALK:

 WHAT’S THE BIG PICTURE?

-Walk the Walk is a series of workshops offered in March, June, and September 2021.
+Walk the Walk is a series of workshops offered in March, June, and Fall 2021.

 You can join us for one workshop, or join us for all of them.
 And if you stick with us, you can become a part of a collaborative cohort creating work in community collaboration.